 “All the tutors here are amazing helping people.
 They'll sit down and communicate with you as opposed to when I was school you'd be spoken at.” - Astrid Jeppesen, NMIT Arts & Media Graduate

 Gain hands-on experience with the equipment you’re likely to use in your new career.
 Over $43 million has been invested in recent years in a range of modern facilities.
-These include the very latest Maritime simulation software suite, salmon rearing aquaculture facilities on campus, a clinical Nursing simulation space with six hospital beds, a wine sensory room on Marlborough campus, the award winning Creative Industries building, the redeveloped Global Campus in Auckland, and full commercial kitchen facilities for cookery students with state-of-the-art equipment.
+These include the very latest Maritime simulation software suite, salmon rearing aquaculture facilities on campus, a clinical Nursing simulation space with six hospital beds, a wine sensory room on Marlborough campus, the award winning Creative Industries building and full commercial kitchen facilities for cookery students with state-of-the-art equipment.

 “These guys have got it lucky.” - Australian Chef, Elijah Holland (commenting after working in NMIT’s training kitchen)

 Spend a semester overseas during your time at NMIT.
 Our Student Exchange programme is open to second and third-year students completing a bachelor degree.
 Better yet - there is no age limit on applying.
-We currently have partnerships with Institutes and Universities in America, Germany and Japan.
+We currently have partnerships with Institutes and Universities in America, Denmark, France, Germany, Japan, Netherlands and Norway.
 Go on, it’ll change your life!

 Programmes are worded in work ready language and include a graduate profile statement.
 You’ll finish with the right set of skills needed in order to thrive in the workplace.
 You won’t need to explain how your qualification differs from someone else.
 You’ll be able to say "this is my qualification" and the industry will understand what that means for you and them.

 NMIT works with local companies, organisations and industries to provide the most current, industry-aligned programmes available.
 They help us develop new programmes, provide study scholarships for your benefit, sponsor new facilities and provide 'real world' work experience via placements.